 One Loft Racing is a modern form of pigeon racing which has become popular since the start of the 21st century and with the invention of electronic timing systems.
 To hold a successful One Loft Race it is essential that all the pigeons are taken to the special loft to be used for the event at about 6 weeks of age, which is before they are able to fly.
 Once they go outside the loft and begin to fly they grow to accept it as their home.

 Our loft at Birtsmorton near Tewkesbury is around 60 yards long and currently houses over 1600 pigeons.

-The pigeons are cared for by a full time loft manager Jeremy Davies and two part time staff, one of which is his partner Julie.
+The pigeons are cared for by a full time loft manager Jeremy Davies and two part time staff.

 On receiving the young pigeons, from all parts of the country in March and April, their first task is to check that the birds are in good health, after which they are vaccinated against paramyxovirus, given an electronic ring and entered on the computer.